mod-audio/lv2bm/README.md

 sliced resulting in 4 points to be tested.
 Along with valgrind this evaluation is useful to stress the plugin trying find out segfaults or memory issues (leak, invalid read/write, ...).

 Following is a real case of use.
-Sometime the CabinetIV plugin, of the CAPS collection, owned a bug that was causing a segfault just when the model parameter was configured to value "Sixty-two".
+Sometime ago the CabinetIV plugin, of the CAPS collection, had a bug that was causing a segfault just when the model parameter was configured to value "Sixty-two".
 Moreover, the segfault just happened in a specific machine (little RAM memory).
 Although the symptoms, the bug wasn't related to the "Sixty-two" option.
 Probably several hours would be saved using this tools.